antronerds/r2-tutorials/docs/Adapting_R2.md

 4. Click 'Next'; you'll be notified that the group has been created;
-    return to the Communities Center by clicking the Community link again in the My Settings menu (Figure 32).
+    return to the Communities Center by clicking the Community link again in the User Options menu (Figure 32).
 The TestGroup has been created (next to the already existing MyTestGroup for this user).
     Click the link to start adding users (Figure 35).